Matrix completion with column manipulation: Near-optimal sample-robustness-rank tradeoffs: Problem Setup

 \subsubsection{Sampling Model}

-Let $\II_{0} \subset [n]$ be the set of indices of the corrupted columns.
-Let $\tilde{\Omega}\subseteq [p]\times\II_{0}$ be the set of indices of observed entries on the non-corrupted columns (i.e. the nonzero columns of $L_{0}$).
-We assume that $\tilde{\Omega}$ is sampled uniformly random from all size-$m_{}$ subsets of $[p]\times\II_{0}$ (this is sometimes called sampling without replacement); so $m_{}$ is the number of observed entries on the non-corrupted columns.
-Note that \emph{no }assumption whatsoever is imposed on the observed entries on the corrupted columns; the adversary may choose to fill in all entries on columns in $\II_{0}$ or just a fraction of them, and the locations of these observed entries may be chosen randomly or depending on $L_{0}$.
-On the other hand, as we do not aim at (and there is no hope of) recovering the unobserved entries of $C_{0}$, we can assume without loss of generality that all the unobserved entries of $C_{0}$ are zero, i.e., $ \PP_{\Omega}(C_{0})=C_{0}$.
+Recall that $\I_{0}$ is the indices of the corrupted columns.
+Let $\tilde{\Omega} := \Omega \cap \left( [m]\times\I_{0}^{c} \right)$ be the set of indices of observed entries on the non-corrupted columns.
+We use the following definition. \begin{defn} [Bernoulli model] Suppose $\Theta_{0} \subseteq [m]\times[n+n_{c}]$.
+A set $\Theta$ is said to be sampled from the \emph{Bernoulli model with probabilities $\left\{ p_{j}\right\}_{j=1}^{n+n_c}$} \emph{on $\Theta_{0}$} if each element $(i,j)$ of $\Theta_{0}$ is contained in $\Theta$ with probability $p_{j}$, independently of all others.
+If $p_{j}=p$ for $j$, then $\Theta$ is said to be sampled from the Bernoulli model on $ \Theta_0 $ with \emph{uniform} probability $p$. \end{defn} We can now specify our assumption on how the observed entries are sampled. \begin{assumption} [Sampling] The set $\tilde{\Omega}$ is sampled from the Bernoulli model with probabilities $\{p_{j}\}$ on $[m]\times I_{0}^{c}$, where $p_{j}\ge p$ for all $j\in I_{0}^{c}$.
+Moreover, $\tilde{\Omega}$ is independent of $ \P_\Omega C_0 $, the observed entries on the corrupted columns. \end{assumption} Note that our model is more general than the uniform sampling model assumed in some previous work---we only require a \emph{lower bound }on the observation probabilities of the non-corrupted columns, so some columns may have an observation probability higher than $p$.
+Importantly, the Bernoulli model is \emph{not} imposed on the corrupted columns.
+The adversary may choose to reveal all entries on columns in $\I_{0}$ or just a fraction of them, and the locations of these observed entries may be chosen randomly or adversarially depending on $L_{0}$.
+The assumption of $\tilde{\Omega}$ being independent of the corrupted columns is needed for technical reasons.
+We conjecture that it is only an artifact of our analysis and not actually necessary, as indicated by our empirical results.